 This water-resistant BJJ backpack is one of the best products

 available on the market.
-Also, The Venum Challenger Backpack series are great so make you check them all HERE.
-The access to the main compartment is from the top, duffel bag style. it has adjustable size and a very cool outside compartment that’s completely insolated.
+Also, The Venum Challenger Backpack series is great so make you check them all HERE.
+The access to the main compartment is from the top, duffel bag style.
+It has an adjustable size and a very cool outside compartment that’s completely insolated.
 Talk about a cool way of keeping your dring…well, cool.

 This bag has all the necessary compartments for all your major Jiu-Jitsu needs, and then some. there’s even a scratch resistant pocket for your phone and even a special headphones hole.
 The material is solid and very durable, as well as antimicrobial by nature.
 All in all, this bag is the best fit for your everyday BJJ practitioner that also likes to travel!

 Sanabul is a top company when it comes to high-quality martial arts equipment.
 Their BJJ backpack is no different.
 Once again it is a single shoulder strap bag that can double up as a backpack.
 There’s more than ample space for everything as well as enough compartments to stay organized.
 On the outside, there’s a large compartment that can easily fir a couple of bottles.
 THere’s also a smaller one, intended for little items that you might find useful.

 The bag is made of very durable mesh, that allows for ventilation.
 It is also very light and has a very cool design. the bag comes in multiple color variants.
 It is affordable, durable and very portable.
 All in all a great choice for any BJJ practitioner.